-My own artworks for the exhibition will be in the form of an installation titled, Skuggi (Shadow) situated inside three Cells (no.s 6, 7, 8) and a cleansing/healing ritual performance.
+Skuggi (Shadow) situated inside three Cells (no.s 6, 7, 8) and a cleansing/healing ritual performance.
 Cell 8 has the reputation of being the most haunted cell in B-Wing, with many prisoners assigned to the cell reporting ghostly experiences.
-Inspired by the ancient language of Icelandic rune staves (blood magic), I will be spell casting with embroidery.
+Inspired by the ancient language of Icelandic rune staves (blood magic), I spell cast with embroidery.

 Eating, sleeping and working in the same space, brought fluidity to my days spent at the Mothership.
 I found myself drifting from one activity to another with ease, something that doesn’t seem to happen in my home studio.
 The work, I had originally intended to focus on for the seven days, did not take place.
 Instead, a new dreaming and ideas settled in, encouraging me to experiment in unfamiliar ways with familiar mediums.